-Controlled Arch braces works well for teens, but it’s also suitable for adults who didn’t get orthodontics as teens, are unhappy with their orthodontic results, or saw their results lapse.
+Controlled Arch braces work well for teens, but it’s also suitable for adults who didn’t get orthodontics as teens, are unhappy with their orthodontic results, or saw their results lapse.

-Genetics allow almost everyone to develop straight teeth, but environment effects mean that doesn’t always happen.
-Controlled Arch orthodontics are designed to stimulate the natural developmental pathways to not only straighten teeth, but improve the appearance of your face as well.
+Genetics allow almost everyone to develop straight teeth, but environmental effects mean that doesn’t always happen.
+Controlled Arch Orthodontics is designed to stimulate the natural developmental pathways to not only straighten teeth but improve the appearance of your face as well.

-Crooked, crowded teeth aren’t just a cosmetic problem.
+Crooked and crowded teeth aren’t just a cosmetic problem.
 They relate to the function of your mouth and jaw.
 That’s why crooked teeth are often linked to temporomandibular joint disorders (TMJ).
 Your jaw also controls the size and shape of your airway.
-By expanding the jaw, we can reshape the airway, making it easier to breathe at night, which can reduce the severity of sleep apnea.
+By expanding the jaw, we can reshape the airway, making it easier to breathe at night and thus reduce the severity of sleep apnea.

 How Controlled Arch Orthodontics Work